1. This is all a ruse!

 My better half is a lawyer.
 She’s not yet Financially Independent.
 We split all our bills equally and share expenses.
 But my money is my money, her money is her money.
 But we share the same outlook in life: we want to do more of what we want to do and less of what other people (especially horrible bosses) want us to do.

 The catch is, we don’t spend money on things that we don’t really value.
 For example, we don’t have a car because we hate driving around the busy South East of England – we use public transport and minicabs.
 We don’t go on many holidays as we both don’t enjoy travelling – we visit our family or go on short breaks.
 We don’t spend money on expensive clothes – we don’t care what people think of the rags we parade in.
+We had a cheap wedding, and we try to fix things ourselves.

 9. But I need a [car/holiday/Prada handbag]!